ra-kesh/hanko-supabase-saas/README.md

 yarn
 ```

-4. Configure your environment variables.
-Create a .env.local file in the root directory and add your configuration settings.
+4. Create a .env.local file in the root directory and configure your environment variables.

 ```
 NEXT_PUBLIC_SUPABASE_URL=your-supabase-url